GraphStreamingProject/Landscape/README.md

 # DistributedStreamingCC
 A distributed extension to GraphZeppelin (GraphStreamingCC)

+## Running experiments
+1. If the stream lives in a file, ensure that the file has been brought into the file cache before beginning the experiment.
+One way to do this is `cat 'stream_file' > /dev/null`
+2. pass `-bind-to none` as an additional option to mpirun.
+For example `mpirun -np 129 -hostfile hostfile -bind-to none ./speed_expr ...`
+3. You can monitor the status of the cluster by, in a seperate window, running the command `watch -n 1 cat cluster_status.txt`

 ## Cluster Setup (Automatic)
 ### 0. Ensure the master is able to read IPS
 There is an IAM Role that allows the EC2 instance to read IPS.
 This is used to automatically get the IPS.